annutt2031/BSA03_HowToRequirements/README.md

 **For task 2:**

-1. Determine brainstorming goals - identify:
+1. Determine brainstorming goals — identify:
-   1. Suggestions for forming business requirements;
+   1. Suggestions for formulating business requirements;
    2. Suggestions on the roles of system users, their problems as is;
-   3. Suggestions of users' needs and their possible actions in the to be system;
+   3. Suggestions of users' needs and their possible actions in the system to be;
    4. Suggestions for problems that are unclear how to solve in the task.

 For example, in task 1: how should the master deal with the schedule?

 1. Prepare for brainstorming:
-   1. Select a team member to briefly describe the problem;
+   1. Choose a team member to briefly describe the problem.
-   2. Select a facilitator (a separate facilitator is possible for each goal);
+   2. Choose a facilitator (a separate facilitator can be used for each goal).
-   3. Select a clerk to record all ideas;
+   3. Select a writer to record all ideas.
-   4. Determine time and place of brainstorming session, let participants know.
+   4. Set a time and place for the brainstorming session, and notify participants.
-2. Brainstorm, gather suggestions for each block from item 1.
+2. With a help of brainstorming, collect suggestions for each block from item 1.
 3. Prepare a protocol for the brainstorming session.
-Iclude:
+Include:
    1. Results for each block;
    2. For each block, specify:
       1. facilitator, clerk;